r-iva9/Allure/docs/index.md

       text: Get Started
       link: /course/introduction/intro
     - theme: alt
-      text: Examples
+      text: API
-      link: /course/introduction/intro
+      link: /api/types

 features:
-  - title: Componentized
+  - title: Lightweight
-    icon: 🧩
+    icon: 🪶
-    details: Allure interconnects multiple frameworks, any of which can be removed.
+    details: Allure is very easy to learn and use, being just a single module under 20 KB.
-  - title: Powerful
+  - title: Extensible
-    icon: 💥
+    icon: 📦
-    details: Allure provides a low level customizable API, extensible for any purpose.
+    details: Allure provides a container and lots of tools for your modular game architecture.
+Allure itself is a node!
-  - title: Fullstack
+  - title: Actively maintained
-    icon: 💠
+    icon: ⚒️
-    details: Allure's features focus on reusability and extension suitable for both, client and server.
+    details: Allure will not stop here; you will be able to witness, or even contribute to an entire ecosystem of modules to fully supply fullstack game development with Allure.
 ---